-One Year Three Years \$57 \$375
+One Year Three Years \$57 \$377

 Portfolio Turnover.
 The Fund may pay transaction costs, such as commissions, when it buys and sells securities (or "turns over" its portfolio).
 A higher portfolio turnover rate may indicate higher transaction costs and may result in higher taxes when Fund shares are held in a taxable account.
 These costs, which are not reflected in Annual Fund Operating Expenses or in the Example, affect the Fund's performance.
-Because the Fund commenced operations on or following the date of this prospectus, the Fund has no reportable portfolio turnover rate.
+For the fiscal period October 2, 2023 to November 30, 2023, the Fund's portfolio turnover rate was 3% of the average value of its portfolio.